SamOBrienOlinger/PP4/README.md

 - **[Click Here](https://samobrienolinger.github.io/Cockapoo-Club/index.html)** to see the deployed website.

-- To view the repository on Github **[Click Here](https://github.com/SamOBrienOlinger/Cockapoo-Club)**
+- To view the repository on Github **[Click Here](https://github.com/SamOBrienOlinger/Cockapoo-Club)**.

-- This website was first designed for Desktop users first and is responsive for users of smaller devices.
+- This website was designed for Desktop users first and is responsive for users of smaller devices.

 ## **Summary**
   This website provides users with a starting point for all kinds of information about owning, training and taking care of a breed of dog called Cockapoos, one of Ireland's newest, most popular and much-loved dog breeds.

-  Unlike many other websites that provide similar information this project offers users a unique opportunity to create and participate in their own unique community at a fictional physical clubhouse and training centre in person in Dublin, Ireland.
+  Unlike many other websites that provide similar information this project offers users a unique opportunity to create and participate in their own community of likeminded pet owners at a fictional physical clubhouse and training centre in person in Dublin, Ireland.

-The site targets users in Dublin, Ireland who
+The site targets users in Dublin, Ireland who:

 * may already have a Cockapoo dog and need more information about taking care of their dog.

 * may be thinking about getting a new Cockapoo dog and require more information to make their decision.

-Perhaps most importantly, what makes this website stand out from other websites that provide useful information about this dog breed and becoming a new owner; is how it targets users who
+Perhaps most importantly, what makes this website stand out from other websites that provide useful information about this dog breed and becoming a new owner; is how it targets users who:

 * may already be Cockapoo owners and are interested in connecting with and learning from other Cockapoo owners.

-By providing users with a unique opportunity to join their own community of consisting of Cockapoo owners, of meeting face-to-face, sharing photographs of their pets and training their dogs together, I believe the concept has much potential and would be of significant value to users.
+* will find Cockapoo Club gives them a unique opportunity to join their own community and to network with other Cockapoo owners face-to-face.

+* will enjoy sharing photographs of their pets and training their dogs together in person.

 ## **[Contents](#contents)**